 The first thing our staff will do when you contact us is schedule a free, no obligation legal consultation with one of our trusted attorneys.

-The bicycle accident attorney in Weatherford you meet with will review your accident and injuries to determine if you may be entitled to compensation.
+The bicycle accident attorney you meet with will review your accident and injuries to determine if you may be entitled to compensation.
 He or she will also determine if it is in your best interest to pursue a claim for compensation.

 Conducting a Detailed Investigation